Back Pain Due to Poor Posture

-Problems begin to occur in the lower back if the lordosis is lost for prolonged periods of time.
+Problems begin to occur in the lower back if the lordosis curve is flattened or even reversed for prolonged periods.

 If you overstretch the lumbar spine for a prolonged period, the ligaments will ache, and even worse, if you add some twist, you can sprain them, creating a tear.

 Repeating bending forward, slouching or doing inaccurate exercises would prevent the normal healing process, creating even more pain.